Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/elimination.md

 Solving a set of simultaneous equations (when there is an unique solution) can be done by subtracting multiples of one from another such that an unknown is 'eliminated'.
-By repeating this procedure, we can eliminate all but one unknown from an equation, leaving a trivially easy solution of the value of the remaining unknown.
+By repeating this procedure, we can eliminate all but one unknown from an equation, leaving a trivially easy solution of the remaining unknown.
 Having found the value of that unknown, we can move to trivially solving any equation involving two unknown provided one of them is the one we have previously solved.
-Continuing this procedure of 'back substitution' will systematically deliver all the unknowns.
+Continuing this procedure of 'back substitution' will systematically deliver all the unknowns.\

 In linear algebra, the procedure of elimination can be carried out with by multiplying a matrix A of coefficients with and elimination matrix E. The